sd2001/sd2001/README.md

   >> python fun_fact.py

-  People say "Jack of all Trades, Master of None", Quoted back in 1592, this is still a cliche in 2021.
+  People say "Jack of all Trades, Master of None", Quoted back in 1592, still a cliche in 2021.
   ```
 <p align="center">
   <a href="https://github.com/sd2001/github-profile-views-counter">